 12. Charles Bridge, Prague, Czech Republic

 Finished in the 15th century, Charles Bridge was, for a long time, the only way to cross the Vltava River to reach Prague Castle.
 An important part of Prague’s history, the long stone bridge is also very attractive.
 When viewed from a certain angle it also beautifully frames the elegant Prague Castle behind.
+Prague might just be one of the most beautiful cities in Europe.
+If you’re traveling with your other half and looking for some truly special spots to spend time together, check out this post on the most romantic cities in Europe.

 13. Auschwitz, Krakow, Poland